 There are many steps you can take to prepare for your tenure decision.

 - Know your tenure date.
-To find it, check with your payroll secretary, your principal or the HR director at your borough office.
+To find it, check with your payroll secretary or principal.
 You may also verify your tenure status by requesting a Comprehensive Employment Verification Report.
 You’ll want to be proactive in meeting with your principal in advance of your tenure decision to review your work.

 - Confirm your license code matches the subject and level in which you are teaching.
 In New York City, tenure is granted in your license appointment area, and those pieces of information must match.